Sir Matthew ARUNDELL HOWARD

 2. Thomas ARUNDELL HOWARD (1° B. Arundell of Wardour)

-Sir Matthew Arundell was restored in blood two years after Sir Thomas execution and eventually recovered most of his father's property.
+After the death of their father in 1552 their mother took her children to live in the Holy Roman Empire, where the family used the name of Howard.
+For this reason, Arundell is sometimes referred to as Matthew Arundell-Howard.
+In 1554, two years after his father's execution, when he was about twenty-one, the Arundells were "restored in blood", meaning that their father's attainder was reversed so far as it affected them, and Arundell gradually succeeded in regaining most of his father's lost estates in Dorset and Wiltshire.
 He was able to purchase Wardour Castle, which had escheated to the Earl of Pembroke on his father's attainder and it became his principal residence.
 He also maintained a house in London.
 He was knighted in 1574.

-He served on numerous commissions in Dorset and Wiltshire. and served in the House of Commons, representing Shaftsbury in the Parliament of 1555 and Breconshire in the one 1563.
+He served on numerous commissions in Dorset and Wiltshire, and served in the House of Commons, representing Shaftsbury in the Parliament of 1555 and Breconshire in the one 1563.
 In the latter Parliament, he became closely associated with William Cecil, later Lord Burghley, and his family and that relationship probably began in this Parliament.

 His younger brother Charles was a notorious recusant and his elder son was imprisoned for his Catholicism, but Sir Matthew was never suspected of recusancy.
 He was appointed deputy Lord Lieutenant of Wiltshire in 1589 and held the post the rest of his life.

 In 1588 he was listed as among twelve knights with "great possessions" able to sustain a peerage.
-When he died (he suffered cruelly from bladder stones), he left £2000 for the relief of the poor.

 Sources: